 If you scored in these bands then, unfortunately, you were in the bottom 40% of those failing the exam.

 Before considering a retake, you really need to focus on the reason for this result.
 If you lacked the time needed to properly prepare for the exam, then a lesson has been learned.
 If you studied in excess of the 300 hours, this is a little more worrying.
 First, you need to question your study technique.
-If you have not yet read it, then it is worth reading the “common reasons for failure” within this guide.
+If you have not yet read it, then it is worth reading the “common reasons for failure” in this guide.
 In particular, studying the technical material with insufficient question practice can cause failure, no matter how many hours you dedicate to preparation.
 We find that the majority of students can cope with the technical nature of the curriculum, but those who struggle with applying quantitative material may require more than the 300 hours.
 Remember, 300 hours is just a guideline and an average.
 Speaking to thousands of candidates, we do know that a large number will take far more than this to prepare.

 The majority of candidates falling in these deciles will have both technical weaknesses and poor exam technique.
 Technical deficiencies can be improved by studying the CFA Institute texts and prep provider materials.
 Taking mock exams and attending review courses can improve exam technique.
 There are also Level I, Level II, and Level III tutorials that can help.
 Remember, extra diligence will be required if you scored in these bands.